SanneE1/Climate-windows/README.md

 _Will be provided by David Inouye_

 ## Climate data
-Data on the climate used for this project is retrieved from NOAA using the R package [rnoaa](https://cran.r-project.org/web/packages/rnoaa/rnoaa.pdf)
+Data on the climate used for this project is retrieved from two sources:

+**For HEQU and CRFL:** Data from NOAA is retrieved using the R package [rnoaa](https://cran.r-project.org/web/packages/rnoaa/rnoaa.pdf)
+**For OPIM:** Data from the [SEV-LTER](http://tierra.unm.edu/search/climate/search.php) was used

+In case data on specific dates were not available, the values were imputed using 1 or 2 other nearest stations.
+Any remaining missing data (in case the data was also missing from the other stations) is imputed using the same method as the `Climwin`'s \"method1\"

-I will be testing both daily and monthly (scaled) data.
+I will be using monthly (scaled) data.
-*For now, the daily data is scaled per month the day 'belongs' to.
-In the future I would like to see if I can scale it to a month around the date (i.e. using the 15 days before, the day itself and the 15 days after).*

-If the climate data is not retrieved using the provided scripts, the easiest way to use them would be to make sure the following columns are in the file and change the xvar lists in *sliding.R* to reflect the name of the different climate drivers you want to test.
+If the climate data is not retrieved using the provided scripts (\"SPECIESCODE\_Get\_Climate\"), the easiest way to use them would be to make sure the following columns are in the file and change the xvar lists in *sliding.R* to reflect the name of the different climate drivers you want to test.
 Moreover, the file name MUST be in the following format (the submit script uses the file names to retrieve data needed to run the script):
-\"SPECIESCODE_(where it comes from)_(month or day).csv\"
+\"SPECIESCODE\_(anything but without \"\_\" e.g. where it comes from)\_(month or day).csv\"

 |Columns|Explanation|
 |-------|-----------|